orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 :::info
 You can have two different views for human task execution.
 For a regular non-admin user, you get the **_Task Inbox_** view that lists all the tasks assigned to you or left open.

 On the other hand, if you are an admin (cluster admin or the task admin - who created the workflow containing human tasks), you can also have another view.
-Click **_Switch to Task Admin View_** to have a list of all human tasks within the Conductor cluster.
+Click **_Switch to Task Admin View_** to have a list of human tasks within the Conductor cluster.
+The cluster admin can view all the human tasks whereas the task admins (who created the workflow containing human tasks) can only view the tasks created by them.
 <p align="center"><img src="/content/img/admin-view-human-task.png" alt="Admin view of human task executions" width="100%" height="auto"></img></p>
 :::